Jacksoor/serviette/docs/developers/sandbox.rst

  * A clean chroot, independent of the host.

- * A cgroup memory limitation.
+ * A maximum memory limitation.

  * A maximum time limit.

  * A single persistent storage area in :ref:`persistentstorage`.

  * A single ephemeral storage area in :ref:`ephemeralstorage`.

+ * Throttled network access, if permitted.